 Accession history: This collection was donated to the NRAO in May 2005 by the Kraus estate.
 The bulk of the material was shipped to NRAO over the remainder of 2005, with periodic additions received from the estate executor through 2008.

 Access to collection: No restrictions.
 The Archives are open part-time; contact the Archivist for appointment.

 Restrictions on use of collection: See below for restrictions on the John E. Pfeiffer Radio Astronomy Correspondence.
 Otherwise, no restrictions.

-Publication rights: Copyright for personal and research papers has been assigned to The National Radio Astronomy Observatory; all requests for permission to publish or quote from manuscripts must be submitted in writing to the Archivist.
+Publication rights: Copyright for personal and research papers has been assigned to the NRAO/AUI Archives; all requests for permission to publish or quote from manuscripts must be submitted in writing to the Archivist.
 Copyright for Antennas, Electronmagnetics, and Kraus publications in scientific journals remains with the original publishers.
 Copyright for Radio Astronomy, the Big Ear books, and Our Cosmic Universe is held by the Kraus Estate; contact the Archivist with permission requests.